 #2: Leverage influence as the voice of the industry

 Your team has the ear of policymakers because they know your association represents hundreds if not thousands of members and serves as the voice of your industry.
 You promote the interests of members in Washington D.C., state capitals, local communities, or wherever else you need to show up to fight on their behalf.
-When the issue calls for it, your association has the power to build coalitions with like-minded organizations to bring more power to the table and better influence the outcome of legislation.
+When the issue calls for it, your association has the power to build coalitions with like-minded organizations or adjacent associations to bring more power to the table and better influence the outcome of legislation.

 #3: Profit from a proactive stance